-Firstly, for the template to correctly render Markdown content, the prerequisite is that the content itself is input in Markdown format.AnQiCMS knows that the flexibility of content editing is crucial, so it provides the Markdown editor option.
+First, for the template to correctly render Markdown content, the content itself must be input in Markdown format.AnQiCMS knows that the flexibility of content editing is crucial, therefore it provides the Markdown editor option.

-It is not enough to use Markdown format for input content only in the background, the template engine will not automatically parse all content into HTML.AnQiCMS provides several flexible ways to ensure that Markdown content is rendered correctly as HTML on the front end.
+It is not enough to use Markdown format to input content only in the background, the template engine will not automatically parse all content into HTML.AnQiCMS offers several flexible ways to ensure that Markdown content is rendered correctly as HTML on the front end.

-For example, in the article detail page, you might call the article content like this:
+For example, on the article detail page, you might call the article content like this:

 {% archiveDetail articleContent with name="Content" render=true %}